-Months after Microsoft stopped supporting Windows XP, thousands of New Zealand government computers still run the software.
+Months after Microsoft stopped supporting Windows XP, thousands of New Zealand government computers still run the ageing operating system.

 There is no excuse for this costly and dangerous state of affairs.